Quick guide to course design

 If one of the relevant groups consists of children, the following topics might also be relevant to include in the course:

 - Barn i forskning [Children in research] - in Norwegian only

 To varying degrees, research has a responsibility not only vis-á-vis research participants, but also in relation to society and the environment.
 This is also an issue that requires reflection on the part of the researcher and student.
 The issues of greatest importance in a teaching context will depend largely on the field and the project.

 A critical aspect of research for most researchers is the writing and publication phase.
 This also raises fundamental ethical questions about:

 A research environment consists of relationships, and among these is the relationship between the supervisor and the student, which should be a relevant topic in most courses on research ethics.

 Sometimes an individual researcher must go to great lengths to remedy a situation he or she believes to be unethical.
 In this case, ethical challenges are related to assuming the role of the whistleblower, a subject which students should know something about.

 Here are a few tips to conclude:

-We would like your feedback on this resource, especially how it could be expanded.
+We would like your feedback on this resource.
 Please send your comments to email@example.com